 During this reporting period, concentrations of hourly PM2.5 were measured at the air monitoring sites of Shafter DMV and Grimmway Academy within the Shafter community boundary.
 The results of these measurements are summarized in the following table, along with a comparison of other nearby cities with PM2.5 analyzers, and displayed in more detail in Appendix A to this report.
-Overall, through the period these sites experienced very few days when the federal 24-hour average standard of 35 μ g/m3 was exceeded, with most of these exceedances being influenced by fireworks emissions and high wind events.
-PM2.5 measurements across the community were fairly consistent and did not result in the observation of any concerning concentrations outside of the fireworks and high-wind events.
+As shown below, the quarterly 24-hour average PM2.5 emissions were significantly higher during this period due to a high level of smoke from extreme wildfires experienced by the entire valley.